Hurricane Preparedness Plans for Businesses

 Business Interruption Coverage

-Between our changing climate and continuing population growth, hurricanes and other severe weather events will continue to impact and even devastate many communities and businesses.
-The only chance of surviving and staying in business after a disaster is by diligently planning.
-By taking the time to consider the ‘what-ifs’ of business disruption and disaster recovery, your business has the opportunity to identify critical shortfalls and vulnerabilities, shore up resources, and be better equipped for recovery.
+By taking the time to consider the ‘what-ifs’ of business disruption and disaster recovery, you can identify your business’s critical shortfalls and vulnerabilities, shore up resources, and be better equipped for recovery.
 By having a plan, you’ll also be ensuring the safety of your employees and any customers on-site.
-And by being prepared with the right insurance coverage, you’ll have the financial security to keep your business rolling for years to come.
+Because you plan will include being prepared with the right insurance coverage, you’ll have the financial security to keep your business rolling for years to come.

 AmTrust Offers a Variety of Loss Control Resources